 Signs of Drug Addiction

-Because depressants cause brain impairment, many of the signs of depressant abuse include impaired faculties.
+Because depressants cause brain impairment, many of the signs of depressant misuse include impaired faculties.
 For instance:

 - Slower brain function